Yam1x/c2pie/README.md

 Example certificate and key are located in `tests/credentials`.

 >[!WARNING]
->They are suitable for development only ⚠️
+>This repository's credentials are suitable for development only!

 ## Generating your own mock credentials